awsdocs/amazon-eks-user-guide/doc_source/getting-started.md

 1. Record the **SecurityGroups** value for the security group that was created\.
 You need this when you create your EKS cluster; this security group is applied to the cross\-account elastic network interfaces that are created in your subnets that allow the Amazon EKS control plane to communicate with your worker nodes\.

-1. Record the **VpcId** for the subnets that were created\.
+1. Record the **VpcId** for the VPC that was created\.
 You need this when you launch your worker node group template\.

 1. Record the **SubnetIds** for the subnets that were created\.
 You need this when you create your EKS cluster; these are the subnets that your worker nodes are launched into\.